- Gov. Perry: We will do everything we can to "protect a culture of life" in Texas

 - The bill originally failed to gain approval because of a Democratic filibuster

-A Planned Parenthood lawsuit against the state over the law is still pending.
-The suit -- filed in U.S. District Court in Austin on behalf of more than a dozen women's health care providers across Texas -- alleges that the abortion law violates the constitutional rights of women and puts unreasonable demands on doctors who perform abortions.
+The lawsuit -- filed in U.S. District Court in Austin by Planned Parenthood on behalf of more than a dozen women's health care providers across Texas -- alleged the state's new abortion law violates the constitutional rights of women and puts unreasonable demands on doctors who perform abortions.